Tomato cages are a brilliant way to support your plants, but only if you’re using them properly.

 You can also buy metal tripod cages which are generally more secure.

-Tomato towers are my favorite type of cage.
+Heavy duty square tomato cages are my favorite type of cage.
 They cost more than the flimsy cone cages, but you can use them for years, so the price difference is soon made up for.

-Making Your Own Tomato Cage
+Making Your Own DIY Tomato Cage

 Some people would say that buying a tomato cage from a garden center is a waste of money.
 After all, you can often make something even sturdier at home at a fraction of the price.